tclin914/WaveEquation_cuda/README.md

 * Your program take two command-line arguments, which indicate the number of points and the number of iterations, respectively.

 ## Evaluation
+The GPU(s) in the server is an nVidia K20.

 Usage:`python test/run_test.py n steps`